tanskudaa/pianosouls/README.md

 A0              Start
 ```
 ## Using pianosouls
 pianosouls is started from the command line.
-If you installed the recommended way (and not the alternative), then open a Powershell or Command Line window in the folder where your config file resides (my_config.txt in this example), and run:
+If you installed the recommended way, then open a Powershell or Command Line window in the folder where your config file resides (my_config.txt in this example), and run:
 > ```pianosouls.exe -c my_config.txt```

 The program first lists all MIDI input capable devices connected to your computer.
 From these, choose the one you plan on using to play.

 And that's it!
 When the program is started, Windows detectes a new x360 controller "plugged in", and you can control it with the notes and chords you have previously configured in my_config.txt.

-Oftentimes you'll want to change your configurations while the pianosouls program is already running, trying out which notes and chords work well for whatever you're playing.
-For this purpose, pianosouls can reload the config file by pressing R.
+Oftentimes you'll want to change your configurations while pianosouls is already running, trying out which notes and chords suit the game you're playing.
+For this purpose, pianosouls can reload the config file on the fly by pressing R on the keyboard.

 When you're done, Ctrl-C quits the program.

 ## Extending pianosouls
-I tried to design pianosouls to be as modular as possible to accommodate use cases other than sending gamepad inputs.
+I aimed to design pianosouls to be as modular as possible to accommodate use cases other than sending gamepad inputs.
 For these purposes, the output "API" module is actually loaded dynamically at startup, and can be specified with the ```--api``` argument when starting. ```vigemclient``` is defaulted to if no ```--api``` argument is given.

 For example, a vJoy (http://vjoystick.sourceforge.net/site/index.php/77-vjoy/84-homepage-v200) feeder module ```vjoyfeeder``` is included with the source code and can be used to drive vJoy devices.
 Naturally, configurations must be (re-)written to send valid axis and button names; vJoy labels buttons 1-128, not ABXY.

-This leaves pianosouls.py completely agnostic to *what* is actually done with the processed MIDI data, which enables the easy addition of custom output modules (say, keyboard and mouse emulation, just to give an example).
+This leaves pianosouls.py completely agnostic to *what* is actually done with the processed MIDI data, which enables the easy addition of custom output modules (say, keyboard and mouse emulation as an example).
 See vjoyfeeder.py or vigemclient.py to learn what fucntions are expected to be available on output modules.

 ## ViGEm Client Native SDK/ViGEmClient.dll
 pianosouls sources and consequently the installed python package includes the binary file "ViGEmClient.dll".
 This DLL is a completely non-modified redistribution of the ViGEm Client Native SDK, the source of which can be found at https://github.com/ViGEm/ViGEmClient. vigemclient.py uses this SDK to spawn and feed virtual x360 controllers in ViGEmBus.